5 Tips for Writing Contractor Quotes That Get Signed

 4. Make signing easy

 If your customer has to print, sign, scan, and email a PDF back to you, you’re adding friction that kills deals.
 Digital signing — where they tap a link, review the quote, and sign on their phone — removes every barrier.
+And if you’re wondering whether a phone signature is legally valid, it is.

 5. Follow up once